oktopastrade/bicrypto-trading-platform/README.md

 when app finish builds

 # 1 IMPORTANT: go to datbase ...table extensions…..coloumn status…. write 1 instead of 0
+# if extensions did not show just restart your database server or restart your apache server

 2 go to folder public_html run pnpm updator wait until build is finished error may happen to pnpm if your folder node_module have not permission of the user of the cmd